 1 can 12 oz evaporated milk

-1 15oz can condensed milk
+1 15 oz can sweetened condensed milk

 Prepare your pan with slices of bananas and place on the bottom of the pan then pour the caramel on top.
 That was my blooper I didn't do that!

-Chef Mireille directions are to place the bananas down first in a pan then pour the caramel mixture over bananas I reread it twice and still did it wrong!
+Place the bananas down first in a pan then pour the caramel mixture over bananas I reread it twice and still did it wrong!
 Hence the bananas floated to the top of the flan!
 Even with the blooper it still tasted great!

 In a heavy duty bowl using an electric mixer, beat eggs for 10 minutes until light.
 Add the milks and beat 2 more minutes.
 Pour over the caramel banana mixture.
 Set the pan (I used a metal 9x9 round cake pan.) in a roasting pan filled with water half way, this gives the custard a water bath to cook in.
 Bake at 350 for 55 minutes or until the toothpick comes out clean from the center.

 Cool at room temperature.
 Refrigerate overnight or at least 3 hours before serving.